How To Hard Reset the Apple AirPods [September 2020]

 - Wait for the light to blink

-- Release the button when the light blinks red
+- Release the button when the light flashes red

-Note that this will disconnect your AirPods from all connected devices.
-You will have to go through the setup wizard again in order to use them.
+Note: This will disconnect your AirPods from all connected devices.
+You will have to go through the setup wizard again to use them.
 Wait until the light flashes white again.
 That’s the signal that you can attempt to reestablish one or more connections.

 Other Troubleshooting Tips